 There are also some specialty inks that are not necessarily made for everyday writing.
 These might include highlighter and UV reactive/invisible inks.
 Highlighter inks are actually made so that they do not cover up text when you write over it, turning your fountain pen into a highlighter.
 UV reactive inks are basically invisible inks that are only visible with a UV light (such as a blacklight).
 While these might not be used on a regular basis, they are still fun inks to have around.

 Fountain pen ink may have various qualities that can make your handwriting more dramatic and interesting.
 There are also qualities that can make some inks more or less suitable for particular pens.
 Let’s look at each quality in a bit more detail.

 Shading is a quality that can be found in many fountain pen inks.
-Shading occurs when a written line of ink changes intensity, usually from lighter in the center to darker at the edges.
-You’ll typically encounter shading when you use flexible nibs, but it can also happen with non-flexible nibs.
+Shading occurs when a written line of ink changes intensity.
+You’ll typically encounter shading when you use wet or broad nibs, but it can also happen with other nib types.
 Similarly, an ink might shade when used in one pen but not in another, or on one type of paper but not another.
 It is not a fixed quality of the ink.
 It is something that can occur with the correct combination of ink, pen and paper.